mcc-us/bookkeeping/_posts/2024-01-02-gaap-assumptions-principles.md

 ### More GAAP

+- GAAP is developed by Financial Accounting Standards Board (FASB).
 - The **SEC requires publicly traded companies to comply with GAAP.**
 - GAAP recommends that publicly traded companies have their financial statements audited by independent auditors.

-- GAAP is developed by Financial Accounting Standards Board (FASB).
   - Standards can be changed by petitioning FASB.
 It's more common for the FASB to initiate changes based on research, public input, and emerging issues.
   - **Exposure draft** describes proposed changes, **discussion memorandum** followed by **Accounting standards Codification** implementation
   - Auditors produce report on the operation and financial position of the business
   - Audits should be:
     - Timely, accurate and fair
     - Assets and liabilities should be objectively determinable

-#### Generally Accepted Accounting Principles, plays a crucial role in the financial world for several important reasons:
+#### GAAP is crucial for several reasons:

 1. Transparency and Consistency: